Computer Operating Systems

-The operating system's tasks, in the most general sense, fall into six categories:
+The operating system's tasks, in the most general sense, fall into several categories:

 - Processor management